K3vSGit/ISatQuLLoS/README.md

 # ISatQuLLoS

 Inter-Satellite Quantum Link Loss Simulations (ISatQuLLoS) is a Python/PyQt5 research application for estimating optical link losses in a two-satellite intersatellite communication network.
 The software focuses on diffraction-related losses and exports link-loss data that can be used with Satellite Quantum Modelling & Analysis Software (SatQuMa).
+For more information about SatQuMa, please visit the official page here: https://cnqo.phys.strath.ac.uk/research/quantum-information/satquma

 The project was originally developed in 2023 for satellite quantum link-loss simulations.
 The graphical interface was redesigned and modernized in 2026.